pshihn/shihn.ca/posts/2019/basic-rasterization.md

   <img loading="lazy" width="353" height="173" src="/stuff/posts/rasterization/ellipse.png" alt="Polygon scanline">
 </figure>

-* **semi-major axis** `a` is half of the length of the major axis that runs through the center of the ellipse, it's focus point, and ends at the perimeter of the ellipse.
+* **semi-major axis** `a` is half of the length of the major axis that runs through the center of the ellipse, its focus point, and ends at the perimeter of the ellipse.
 * **semi-minor axis** `b` is the line orthogonal to the semi-major axis, with one end at the center and the other end at the perimeter.

 When `a = b`, the ellipse is a circle.

 The most common algorithm to rasterize a circle is the [Midpoint circle algorithm](https://en.wikipedia.org/wiki/Midpoint_circle_algorithm).
 This was adapted by [Bresenham](http://members.chello.at/~easyfilter/bresenham.html) and generalized for ellipses.
-I have been using [McIlroy's algorithm](https://www.cs.dartmouth.edu/~doug/155.pdf), which build's on Bresenham's work.
+I have been using [McIlroy's algorithm](https://www.cs.dartmouth.edu/~doug/155.pdf), which builds on Bresenham's work.

 <draw-ellipse-canvas></draw-ellipse-canvas>

 The links to the algorithms describe them in more detail.
-Fllowing is the quick javascript implemenetation:
+Following is the quick javascript implementation:

 ```javascript
 // xc, xy is the center of the ellipse